To File a Motion to Appoint Successor (Replacement) Guardian in a Juvenile Dependency

 - There is an existing Juvenile Dependency case (case number beginning "JD") in which a permanent (non-temporary) guardian has already been appointed by the Court.

 - The current court-appointed guardian is unable, unwilling, or should not be permitted to continue to serve as guardian,

-You want to ask the Court to appoint a replacement (successor) for the current guardian,
+- You want to ask the Court to appoint a replacement (successor) for the current guardian, AND,

-You believe that there is no parent or guardian willing or able to provide proper care and control over the child or children to be included in this motion,
+- You believe that there is no parent or guardian willing or able to provide proper care and control over the child or children to be included in this motion, AND

-Child Protective Services, CPS, will be involved.
+- Department of Child Safety (DCS) will be involved.
 Dependency is an emergency action for the safety of the children involved.
-CPS will investigate and make recommendations to the Court.
-If CPS does not feel the person petitioning for Dependency can provide a proper home for the children involved, this petition could possibly result in the children being placed in foster care.
+DCS will investigate and make recommendations to the Court.
+If DCS does not feel the person petitioning for Dependency can provide a proper home for the children involved, this petition could possibly result in the children being placed in foster care.

 Motion to Appoint a Successor (replacement) Guardian in a Juvenile Dependency - jvd15f

 The files included within the Law Library Resource Center's website are copyrighted.
 Users have permission to use the files, forms, and information for any lawful purpose.
 The files and forms are not intended to be used to engage in the unauthorized practice of law.
 The Court assumes no responsibility and accepts no liability tor actions taken by the users of these documents, including reliance on their contents.
 All files are under continual revision.
 If you are not using these forms right away, or if you plan to use them repeatedly, we strongly recommend that you check the site regularly to determine whether the files you are using have been updated.